Lichens and lichenicolous fungi (LF) of the Wanstead area VC18

 Similar species: Other similar Acarospora species are much less widespread.

-Habitat: On siliceous rock, walls and gravestones, especially in nutrient-enriched agricultural areas and on bird-perching stones.
+Habitat: On siliceous rock, walls and gravestones, especially in nutrient-enriched areas and on bird-perching stones.

 Distribution: Common locally in churchyards and on walls.
 Common throughout Britain in suitable habitats